booch/presentations/Immutable_Infrastructure/slides.md

 * You might get away without the load balancers, with a few caveats
   * Potential downtime
   * Have to leave old servers up until DNS caches drain
+* HAProxy is great for load balancing
+  * Free
+  * Deploy it to your own servers
+  * As powerful as most $10k commercial offerings
+  * Can understand and configure in just a couple days

 ---